hasanmoudud/geocompr/main.md

 input = stack(input)
 -->

-1. In the text we have deleted one polygon of the `metros` object (polygon number 5) since it only touches the border of another polygon.
-Recreate the `metros` object and instead of deleting polygon number 5, make it part of the Cologne/Düsseldorf metropolitan region (hint: create a column named region_id, add polygon number 5 to the Cologne/Düsseldorf area and dissolve).

 1. Download the csv file containing inhabitant information for a 100 m cell resolution (https://www.zensus2011.de/SharedDocs/Downloads/DE/Pressemitteilung/DemografischeGrunddaten/csv_Bevoelkerung_100m_Gitter.zip?__blob=publicationFile&v=3).
 Please note that the unzipped file has a size of 1.23 GB.
 To read it into R you can use `readr::read_csv`.